Photo of Gunnera manicata foliage by Tom Oates

 This is a thirsty plant that can't tolerate soil drying out, so make sure it's planted where it will get regular water.
 If you have a water feature, a Gunnera surely belongs alongside it.
 While reported hardy down to zone 7, even here in zone 8 the crown benefits from being covered with last season's leaves over the winter.

-Gunnera manicata is a fast-growing broadleaf evergreen perennial aquatic with.
+Gunnera manicata is a fast-growing broadleaf evergreen perennial aquatic with green foliage.
 In spring and summer green flowers emerge.
 Grows well with sun and standing water - high water.
 Does well in rich soil.

 CHARACTERISTICS OF Gunnera manicata